-Implication 3 is consistent with the empirical findings of Dell'Ariccia et al (2008) who, e.g., write in their abstract: "This paper links the current sub-prime mortgage crisis to a decline in lending standards associated with the rapid expansion of this market."
-Dell'Ariccia et al. (2008) relate their empirical findings to asymmetric information based theories of financial accelerators (see Bernanke and Gertler, 1998, and Kiyotaki and Moore, 1997).
-Yet, our analysis shows that agency problems are not needed to rationalize these findings.14 The decline in standards in Implication 3 corresponds to the entry of financial intermediaries with weaker and weaker risk-control systems.
-To test this implication, empirical proxies for the strength of risk-control systems are needed.
-One could rely on the Risk Management Index developed by Ellul and Yerramilli (2010).15
+Implication 3 is consistent with the empirical findings of Dell'Ariccia, Igan and Laeven (2008) who write in their abstract: "This paper links the current sub-prime mortgage crisis to a decline in lending standards associated with the rapid expansion of this market."
+Dell'Ariccia, Igan and Laeven (2008) relate their empirical findings to asymmetric information-based theories of financial accelerators (see Bernanke and Gertler, 1998; Kiyotaki and Moore, 1997).
+Yet, our analysis shows that agency problems are not needed to rationalize these findings.11 The decline in standards in implication 3 corresponds to the entry of financial intermediaries with weaker and weaker risk control systems.
+To test this implication, empirical proxies for the strength of risk control systems are needed.
+One could rely on the Risk Management Index developed by Ellul and Yerramilli (2010).12